dereking1/Caltech-CS155/README.md

 # Caltech-CS155
-Caltech Machine Learning and Data Science course.
+Projects and homework assignments for Caltech CS155: Machine Learning and Data Mining.

 No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.